 Portrait of a woman with long dark hair standing against a textured blue background, wearing a sleeveless top and a necklace.

-German-Portuguese soprano Juliane Stolzenbach Ramos is a versatile and multilingual artist known for her “clean, crystalline voice and excellent vocal line (Ópera Actuál)” , theatrical flair, and international presence.
+German-Portuguese soprano Juliane Stolzenbach Ramos is a multilingual performer known for her versatility, expressive vocalism and international presence.

 She has collaborated with world renowned cellist Jean-Guihen Queyras on Bachianas Brasileiras, the Philharmonie Baden-Baden and the SWR Experimentalstudio, performing a variety of works from G. P. Telemann and J. S. Bach to K. Stockhausen and L. Berio, showcasing her affinity for both classical and contemporary music—often drawing on her background as a violinist to interpret complex modern repertoire.

-In 2024, she was selected from over 230 applicants across 45 countries as one of only 17 singers to participate in the prestigious SING!
+Last year, she was selected as one of only 17 singers from applicants across 45 countries, to participate in the prestigious SING!
 Festival, which included performances in China with orchestras such as the Manaus Symphony Orchestra.

-In 2023, she reconnected with her passion for musical theatre, becoming a finalist in the Lotte Lenya Competition in Rochester, New York—an experience that inspired her to move to the United States and pursue acting and musical theatre alongside classical singing.
+She reconnected with her passion for musical theatre, becoming a finalist in the Lotte Lenya Competition in Rochester, New York in 2023—an experience that inspired her to move to the United States and pursue acting and musical theatre alongside classical singing.

 Learn More